Trans-Imperial Subjects between Venice and Istanbul

 E. Natalie Rothman

-E. Natalie Rothman is Assistant Professor of History at the University of Toronto.
+E. Natalie Rothman is Associate Professor of History at the University of Toronto.